PrudenceGikundi/wireframing/README.md

 Scenario: As a front-end engineer, I was assigned to develop the frontend to a healthcare system.
 The project was assigned without design or wireframes, so it was difficult to imagine what the UI would look like and how the user would flow through it.
 That made the implementation of the project quite difficult, as there was no guide on how to lay out the elements, navigate, or function.

-Usability Issues Identification: After the designer was brought in and wireframes were created, some potential usability issues were identified, including:
+*Usability Issues Identification*: After the designer was brought in and wireframes were created, some potential usability issues were identified, including:

-Complex Navigation: The original design had a very complicated structure of navigation, which made it difficult for users to find and access different parts of the system.
+*Complex Navigation*: The original design had a very complicated structure of navigation, which made it difficult for users to find and access different parts of the system.

-Confusing User Interface: The security features were not intuitive, making it confusing how to use them effectively.
+*Confusing User Interface*: The security features were not intuitive, making it confusing how to use them effectively.

-Inconsistent Layout: The positioning of elements was inconsistent, which caused a disjointed user experience.
+*Inconsistent Layout*: The positioning of elements was inconsistent, which caused a disjointed user experience.

-Usability Issue Resolution: With the wireframes in place, the following issues were resolved accordingly:
+*Usability Issue Resolution*: With the wireframes in place, the following issues were resolved accordingly:

-Simplified Navigation: The wireframes helped the team clean up the navigation structure to make it more intuitive and user-friendly.
+*Simplified Navigation*: The wireframes helped the team clean up the navigation structure to make it more intuitive and user-friendly.
 Clear labels and a logical flow were introduced to guide users through the system.

-Improved User Interface: The security features were redesigned to be more straightforward with clear instructions and a step-by-step process.
+*Improved User Interface*: The security features were redesigned to be more straightforward with clear instructions and a step-by-step process.
 This would make the use of security features by the users much easier to comprehend.

-Consistent Layout: In all pages, wireframes made sure that consistency in layout was maintained, allowing users to keep track of a familiar design.
+*Consistent Layout*: In all pages, wireframes made sure that consistency in layout was maintained, allowing users to keep track of a familiar design.
 Elements are strategically placed to enhance usability and accessibility.

-Impact on the Final Product: The wireframes provided a clear blueprint for the development team, making it easier to implement the project.
+*Impact on the Final Product*: The wireframes provided a clear blueprint for the development team, making it easier to implement the project.
 The identified usability issues were resolved before the development phase, resulting in a more user-friendly and functional healthcare security system.
 The final product met the stakeholders' expectations and provided a seamless user experience.

 ---

 **Role of Wireframing in Ensuring a User-Friendly Design**

-Provides clarity: It gives a clear visual of what the user interface will look like, which helps designers and developers to understand the structure and functionality.
+*Provides clarity*: It gives a clear visual of what the user interface will look like, which helps designers and developers to understand the structure and functionality.

-Aids in communication: Wireframes are a means of communication among team members, clients, and stakeholders.
+*Aids in communication*: Wireframes are a means of communication among team members, clients, and stakeholders.
 This ensures that everyone is on the same page.

-Identifies usability issues: By visualizing the interface early, wireframes can help identify potential usability problems before development.
+*Identifies usability issues*: By visualizing the interface early, wireframes can help identify potential usability problems before development.

-Guiding Development: Wireframes provide a blueprint for the developers, which in turn makes it easier to implement the design accurately and efficiently.
+*Guiding Development*: Wireframes provide a blueprint for the developers, which in turn makes it easier to implement the design accurately and efficiently.

-Improving User Experience: By paying attention to layout, navigation, and functionality, wireframes make sure the final product will be user-friendly and meet the needs of the users.
+*Improving User Experience*: By paying attention to layout, navigation, and functionality, wireframes make sure the final product will be user-friendly and meet the needs of the users.